asi96/dat250-expass1-as/dat250-expass3.md

 ## Technical problems I encountered while installing MongoDB ##

+The installation of MongoDB went mostly without any issues.
+I started downloading the latest version (5.0.1) then realized that I had to get the 4.4 version instead, therefore I got an extra round of uninstall/installing the program.

 ## Screenshots ##

 ### Validation of the installation package (Windows) (4.4.9) ###